leouieda/website/about/index.md

 <p>
-You can also follow me and find out more about my research, code, articles, and data in the following sites (yes, I'm a bit of an early adopter):
+You can also follow me and find out more about my research, code, articles, and data in the following sites:
 </p>

 <div class="row">